Skip to content

 Route each query to the right model, knowledge source, and system of record.
 Every routing decision, retrieval, and model call is logged and auditable.

-• Agentize — with human-in-the-loop and audit trace
+• Deploy — with human-in-the-loop and audit trace

 Deploy agents that propose, not decide, where the institution wants a human gate.
 Every action carries prompt, retrieval context, model version, and outcome — exportable for audit.